By the end of this section, you will be able to:

 Why do we do the things we do?
 What motivations underlie our behaviors?
 Motivation describes the wants or needs that direct behavior toward a goal.
 In addition to biological motives, motivations can be intrinsic (arising from internal factors) or extrinsic (arising from external factors) (Figure 10.2).
 Intrinsically motivated behaviors are performed because of the sense of personal satisfaction that they bring, while extrinsically motivated behaviors are performed in order to receive something from others.

-Think about why you are currently in college.
+Think about why you are pursuing an education.
 Are you here because you enjoy learning and want to pursue an education to make yourself a more well-rounded individual?
 If so, then you are intrinsically motivated.
 However, if you are here because you want to get a college degree to make yourself more marketable for a high-paying career or to satisfy the demands of your parents, then your motivation is more extrinsic in nature.

 Other studies suggest that intrinsic motivation may not be so vulnerable to the effects of extrinsic reinforcements, and in fact, reinforcements such as verbal praise might actually increase intrinsic motivation (Arnold, 1976; Cameron & Pierce, 1994).
 In that case, Odessa’s motivation to bake in her free time might remain high if, for example, customers regularly compliment her baking or cake decorating skills.